|

 October, 2027 through postal ballot on 4th December, 2022.

-May, 2024 and as recommended by the Nomination and Remuneration Committee, Mr. Ajit Kumar
+2026 and as recommended by the Nomination and Remuneration Committee, Mr. Prashant Godha

-Jain is re-appointed as the Managing Director of the Company for a further period of five
+is re-appointed as the Executive Director of the Company for a further period of five

 approval of the shareholders at the ensuing Annual General Meeting.

-re-appointment as well as Director being appointed is furnished in the Report on Corporate
+furnished in the Report on Corporate Governance annexed herewith.

 KEY MANAGERIAL PERSONNEL